magahu/python-oop/README.md

 **3. CATS_STORAGE**

-This program is alike the last one but store cats in a **csv** file.
+This program is alike the last one but store cats in a **csv** file (cats.csv).
+This allows to save cats one time and use them when you run the code in another time.
 Csv or comma separated values, is a way to create tables with columns separated by comma.

 ![Cats storage](readme_screenshots/cats_storage.png "Cats storage")